 - Wichita Wind Surge fans two tickets for the price of one every Tuesday home game when they show their Dillons Shopper Card or the Dillons App at the Wind Surge Box Office.
 Fans can also enjoy two-for-one Honeysuckle white turkey burgers and Kona Ice.

-- Exploration Place, along with the Sedgwick County Zoo, is participating in the Sunflower Summer program, allowing all Kansas students along with up to two adults free admission from May 28 – August 14.
+- Exploration Place, along with the Sedgwick County Zoo, Wichita Art Museum, Wichita-Sedgwick County Historical Museum, Kansas Aviation Museum, Great Plains Nature Center / Kansas Wildlife Exhibit, Wichita Wind Surge Sunflower Sundays, and Field Station Dinosaurs, are participating in the Sunflower Summer Program, allowing all Kansas students along with up to two adults free admission from May 28 – August 14.
 Additionally, Exploration Place is offering a 50% discount on any yearlong membership for Sunflower Summer visitors.
 Those wishing to take part in the Sunflower Summer Program just need to download the app.